 The Designs for Vision loupes are encased in plastic, which frankly does not look like they have clean lines and look tacky, in my opinion.
 The loupes have an extensive line where the plastic was moulded.

-Especially when I am paying a few thousand dollars, the tackiness looks cheap and does not instill confidence that the product will last long.
+Especially when I pay a few thousand dollars, the tackiness looks cheap and does not instill confidence that the product will last long.

 Staff interactions

-From the beginning, Orascoptic provided a seamless process, and they have the knowledge to educate their potential customers.
-I respect that when I was looking at the loupes, he didn’t just say everything positive to try and sell the product.
-I felt like they are truly invested in making sure you find the right loupes for your individual needs.
+From the beginning, Orascoptic provided a seamless process, and they know how to educate their potential customers.
+I respect that when I looked at the loupes, he didn’t just say everything positive to try and sell the product.
+They are genuinely invested in ensuring you find the right loupes for your needs.

 He warned me about the loupes being directly in front of my eyes, telling me it may be challenging to see the computer and make eye contact with patients.